alkhasov/learn/README.md

 I already know how to write common html tags and css styles, but for improving speed and convenience I started learning Pug template engine and Stylus stylesheet preprocessor.

+## React

+#### 00 ¬ Hello world

+I'm very interest at React last two years at least.
+JS learnings that I started is fundament and preparing for to start touching React.
+So, React-Hello-World achievement unlocked.

+#### 01 ¬ First app

+I looked over create-react-app build setup, run, it works.
+But I need to back to learn common js and practice more, because I'm not feel ready.

 ## Wanna do

 - [ ] 1.
 Refresh my part of programmer's mindset